Trarizon/Trarizon.TextCommand/README.md

 Core is done, patching diagnostic analyzer...

-**The library is still under designing and developing, so use at your own risk**
+**The library is still under designing and developing, and writing test is such a hassle, so be careful**

 ## Use